GChuf/RCWM/README.md

 This little magic pack includes:
 - option to add the old context menu back in Windows 11
 - robocopy for copying and moving directories (much faster than regular copy)
+- robocopy also works for copying/moving across network shares
 - opening CMD or powershell windows into folders or drives
 - taking ownership of files, or directories with recursion (takeown && icacls)
 - options to boot into Safe Mode